Last Updated on

-This guide will show you how to create a personal media streaming server with Raspberry Pi 3 and Emby.
+This guide will show you how to create a personal media streaming server with Raspberry PI 3 (or higher version) and Emby.

 We’ll use also an USB device to collect our media files to be streamed.
 This device will be simply a flash disk in my test, but the procedure is the same for an USD Drive.
 An alternative option could be using a NAS.
 To have a working configuration, we’ll erase the USB disk, to take care to have an empty one or you could loose all existing data inside it.

 What Is Emby